Oery/kagami/README.md

 ## What can I do with this ?

-Since it acts as a server between your client and the server, you can do pretty much anything the server can make you do, this includes :
+Since it acts as a server between your client and the server, you can do pretty much anything the server can do, this includes :

+- Plugins
 - Visual Modifications
 - Integrations with other apps
 - Custom Commands